 - The ur-example: Kentucky Fried Chicken founder Colonel Harlan Sanders.
 He went so far as to put his own face on the logo—and now his face is famous the world over.
 Not bad for a farmer's son from Southern Indiana.note

 - Jack in the Box's ads feature Jack, the corporation's fictional clown-headed CEO.

 - Sprint CEO Dan Hesse has been appearing in its most recent commercials, talking about how "cool" his company's various phone plans are and looking like a huge dork in the process.

-- The Crazy Eddy electronic chain had WPIX-FM late-night disc jockey Jerry "Dr. Jerry" Carroll as a spokesperson, doing a series of commericals in his manic style, ending each spot with the line "Their Prices Are Insaaane!".
+- The Crazy Eddy electronic chain (the original Insane Proprietor) had WPIX-FM late-night disc jockey Jerry "Dr. Jerry" Carroll as a spokesperson, doing a series of commercials in his manic style, ending each spot with the line "Their Prices Are Insaaane!".
 People actually thought this actor was in fact 'Crazy Eddie'.
 When in fact "Crazy" Eddie Antar had fled to Israel, after embezzling half the profits from his stores.

 - Detroit-area electronics chain ABC Warehouse features company founder and CEO Gordon "Gordy" Hartunian playing a comically goofy version of himself in its humorous TV and radio spots.